iotifiedBigYus/mustapekka/diary.md

 ## Sam, 17.3.2024

-_Caffeine is one hell of a drug._ It's currently 0532 and I've experimented with colors.
+I've experimented with colors.
 Found seven colors that look good behind the charater, those being greens, grays, purples, and a dark brown thats a little on the edge of looking good.
-The rest of the colors are too bright, dark, or clash with the sprite.
+The darker red might also work, but thats the new color of the umbrella.
+The rest of the colors are too bright, too dark, or clash with the sprite.

-The chosen colors are easy on the eyes, but the purples and the grays are functionally similar.
-We might want to choose to only use one of the pairs to leave room for other colors.
+The chosen colors are easy on the eyes, but the purples and the grays are functionally very similar.
+We might want to only use two of the four colors to leave room for other colors.
+The purples have more color than the grays, but the grays work better with the greens. _Tough Choice._

 Changes:
 - The umbrella is darker (might be changed back)
 - Made an orange cat sprite that I'm pretty pleased with.
 - Made pink walls light gray and dark purple walls dark gray

+There is now some slack when jumping into a space.
+Collision is checked up to two pixels from the current position and the character is teleported sideways to match the gap.
+This might need to be reworked so that the character is given sideways momentum instead of teleportation, staying outside walls so that the physics don't break.